Introduction to Street Trees

 Bank details will be requested via an application form, if you decide to participate in this project after the initial field training session.
 On completion of the project, all banking details will be deleted under our guidelines: BTP Privacy Policy.

+Existing surveyors (pre-2024) must attend refresher field training (2 hours).
 New potential surveyors must attend mandatory zoom introduction.
 It’s approximately 1 hour long and it will explain the citizen science project, followed by field training (2-3 hours).
-See the below dates:

 Any surveying equipment issued must be returned after your participation in the project, and a tick-box form will be issued after the initial induction, so we can keep track of the equipment and ensure it is returned.
 If you wish to continue as a volunteer with the project, you may keep the equipment for future surveying.